Important Personal Skills That Employers Value

-Personal skills are not hard skills which you can quantify and measure, such as computer programming skills or legal knowledge.
-Instead, they are soft skills – are intangible qualities or traits that enhance our interactions.
+Unlike hard skills that can be measured, like computer programming skills or legal knowledge, personal skills are soft skills – intangible qualities or traits that enhance our interactions.
 They are just as, if not more, important to employers, though you'll need a mix of both.

-Employers want employees who can solve problems on their own using creative thinking and thoughtful analysis.
+Employers want candidates who can solve problems on their own using creative thinking and make informed decisions using thoughtful analysis.
 Critical thinkers are useful in every industry, from healthcare and engineering to education.
 Whether you are a restaurant manager, an engineer, or a teacher, you need to be able to understand problems, think critically, and devise solutions.
 Skills required for critical thinking include creativity, problem-solving, and curiosity.

 How well do you problem solve?
 Problem-solving is going to come up in virtually every job.
 Employers value strong problem solvers, as they effectively and swiftly make decisions while largely keeping their emotions at bay.
-They gather as much information as they can and let intuition, logic and innovative thinking drive the best solution.
+They gather as much information as they can and let intuition, logic, and innovative thinking drive the best solution.
 Being a great collaborator and open to the ideas and opinions of others is also very important.
 So be sure to highlight your ability to work with others to find the best solution.

 - Conflict management